-- the start and end of each time limit with an audible device or a whistle. - each time limit with digital clocks, lights, flags, plates and/or any other simple visual device in addition to the audible signal referred to above. - 7.2.4.1 In the event of any discrepancy between the acoustic and the visual time control equipment, the acoustic time control equipment will take precedence. - 7.2.4.2 The following equipment can be used: - lights - The colours of the lights will be red, yellow and green in that order with the red at the top.
+- The start and end of each time limit with a whistle or another audible indicator. - each time limit with digital clocks, lights, flags, plates and/or any other simple visual indicator in addition to the audible signal referred to above. - 7.2.4.1 In the event of a small discrepancy between the acoustic and the visual time control equipment, the acoustic time control equipment will take precedence. - 7.2.4.2 The following equipment can be used: - Lights - The colours of the lights will be red, yellow and green in that order with the red at the top.
 The lights must be synchronized and at no time will two different colours be on at the same time.
-In FITA Championships, the lights must be linked with the acoustic equipment so that the first sound of the acoustic equipment is simultaneous with the light turning red and the digital clock reaching zero.
+In FITA Championships, the lights must be linked with the acoustic equipment so that the first sound of the acoustic equipment is simultaneous with the light turning red and the digital clock reaching zero. - Digital Clocks - When timing is controlled by the use of digital clocks the figures on the clock will be a minimum of 20cm in height and must be able to be clearly read at a distance of 100m.
+They must be able to be stopped and reset very quickly as and when required.
+The clock must function on a count-down principle.
+All other requirements, e.g. position, number, etc., will be the same as for lights. - When digital clocks are used, lights are not mandatory. - If both systems are used they must be synchronized.
+If there is a discrepancy the digital clock takes precedence.